elvinlimpin/c11-chatgpt/README.md

 There is no error in the provided code.
 ```
-_(Output may vary)_
+_(Assistant output may vary)_

 ### Bringing user input back / Checkpoint 3.2
 You may want to provide further context for your code.
-Implement the below functionality:
+Implement the functionality below:
 ```
 c11-chatgpt % node assistant2.js sampleCode.js "If there's no error, please let me know what I need to do to export the sayHelloWorld function to another file."
 Assistant is typing...

 To export the `sayHelloWorld` function to another file, you can use ...
 ```
-_(Output may vary)_
+_(Assistant output may vary)_

 Refer to [Chat Completions API](https://platform.openai.com/docs/guides/text-generation/chat-completions-api) if you get stuck.

 ### Extra Spicy Challenge
 Want an extra challenge?
 Train your model to talk like a caveman, and make caveman analogies.
-Learn more on the [Fine Tuning API](https://platform.openai.com/docs/guides/fine-tuning) document.
+Learn more on the [Fine Tuning API](https://platform.openai.com/docs/guides/fine-tuning) documention.
 Have fun!

 # Further Reading
 * [Article on a Caveman Coding Assistant built using ChatGPT](https://medium.com/bacic/grug-dev-gpt-answers-most-popular-questions-on-stackoverflow-5c2b8dbc2394)